TRENT-OS/os_tls/README.md

 ## Overview

-SEOS TLS Library provides a library that allows components to establish TLS connections
+OS TLS Library provides a library that allows components to establish TLS connections

 ## Usage